FBI: Man arrested in Loranger woman's death discussed plan to keep a daughter 'as a sex slave'

 Erin Brunett and her sister were the subject of an AMBER alert after their mother's body was found in their home June 13.
 Police ultimately tracked Callihan and an alleged accomplice, Victoria Cox, 32, to central Mississippi.

-Callihan had previously faced a kidnapping charge in federal court.
+Callihan had previously faced a kidnapping accusation in Mississippi federal court .
 The transportation charge was added Friday.
+Though partially redacted, the federal court documents reference Louisiana and Mississippi statutes governing rape and sexual battery.

 More News